mrd0x/secblog/src/pages/spoofing-and-attacking-with-skype/index.md

 ![Fake-Meeting](./fake_meeting.png)

 One thing to note is your real domain will show up if the user hovers over.
-One effective way to obfuscate it is to create a long subdomain with benign words and add a benign looking path.
-You can be more creative of course, this is merely a suggestion.
+Again, be creative and add a realistic subdomain with a realistic looking path and you should be fine.

 ![Long-Subdomain](./long_subdomain.png)